vishwathkamalanathan/ITCS-6100-Group-7/README.md

 - Future Work: We can use additional data points like GDP tied up with the county level information, this could be a very good indicator for the median house prices.
 Additionally, we could use complex optimization algorithms like Genetic Algorithms to find the optimal hyperparameters.

 ### Instructions for Individuals that may want to use our work
-  - Please refer to the readme to understadn the domain and the work
+  - Please refer to the readme to understand the domain and the work
   - All the work has been done using jupyter notebooks attached in the repository for reference